-1. Clothing & Textiles judging takes place before the official 4-H Show on Tuesday, July 12, 2022.
-It is held at the University of Illinois Extension-Tazewell office.

-2. See each category for class entry limits.

-3. Parents are asked to stay in general sitting area while youth are interviewing.

-4. All projects are interviewed for the 4-H Show.

-5. If a pattern was used to make the item, then the pattern and its instructions, either written or electronic, are to be included with the exhibit.
-Also, include any reference materials you used.

-6. All Clothing & Textile exhibits should include a color photograph of the item and/or garment.
+- 1. Clothing & Textiles judging takes place before the official 4-H Show on Thursday, July 13, 2023.
+It is held at the Tazewell County Farm Bureau building (1505 Valle Vista Blvd; Pekin, IL). - 2.
+See each category for class entry limits. - 3.
+Parents are asked to stay in general sitting area while youth are interviewing. - 4.
+All exhibits are interviewed for the 4-H Show. - 5.
+If a pattern was used to make the item, then the pattern and its instructions, either written or electronic, are to be included with the exhibit.
+Also, include any reference materials you used. - 6.
+All Clothing & Textile exhibits should include a color photograph of the item and/or garment.
 If the item is meant to be worn, then the photo should portray it being worn.
-The photo will stay with the project expert until all entries are reviewed.

-7. All exhibits must have been created by the 4-Her during the current 4-H year.

-8. All exhibits entered in Clothing & Textiles will be judged based on construction and fit (if applicable).

-9. Exhibitors bringing garments in STEAM Clothing 1-3)should NOT wear their garments when they arrive, as the garment will be reviewed by the judge for construction first.
-Exhibitors will be asked to change into the garment as the second step of the judging process.

-10. If the garment was constructed for another individual, that individual must be able to wear the garment for the interview.
-(Only the exhibitor who made the garment is eligible for a ribbon and premium.)

-11. All exhibits will be on display throughout the 4-H Show & Jr. Fair.
+The photo will stay with the project expert until all entries are reviewed. - 7.
+All exhibits must have been created by the 4-Her during the current 4-H year. - 8.
+All exhibits entered in Clothing 1-3 will be judged based on construction and fit (if applicable). - 9.
+Exhibitors bringing garments in Clothing 1-3 should NOT wear their garments when they arrive, as the garment will be reviewed by the judge for construction first.
+Exhibitors will be asked to change into the garment as the second step of the judging process. - 10.
+If the garment was constructed for another individual, that individual must be able to wear the garment for the interview.
+(Only the exhibitor who made the garment is eligible for a ribbon and premium.) - 11.
+All exhibits will be on display throughout the 4-H Show & Jr. Fair.
 The day of Clothing & Textiles Judging, the judges will keep your photo and score sheet.
-You will take home your exhibit and bring it back for the 4-H Show on Monday, August 1, 9 AM-Noon.
-Exhibits are released on the evening of Wednesday, August 3.

-12. Each exhibit must have an entry tag attached to the item and be enclosed in a clear plastic dry cleaning bag for display at the 4-H show.

-13. Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern).

-14. We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
+You will take home your exhibit and bring it back for the 4-H Show on Monday, July 31, 9 AM-Noon.
+Exhibits are released on the evening of Wednesday, August 2. - 12.
+Each exhibit must have an entry tag attached to the item and be enclosed in a clear plastic dry cleaning bag for display at the 4-H show. - 13.
+Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern). - 14.
+We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
 Youth may still exhibit quilts in any level of Clothing as a "Sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
 If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.

-50157 SEWING & TEXTILES READY4LIFE CHALLENGE - Open to 11 to 18 year olds (4-H age) enrolled in any Sewing & Textiles project.
-Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.

-STEAM Clothing 1 - FUNdamentals
+Clothing 1 - FUNdamentals

 Beginning Sewing Exhibits - exhibits in this class must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
 Solid color fabrics or those having an overall print are acceptable.
-NO PLAIDS, STRIPES, NAPPED or JERSEY KNIT.
+We strongly advise youth do not select fabrics with plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
+NO NAPPED or JERSEY KNIT fabric.
 Patterns should be simple WITHOUT DARTS, SET-IN SLEEVES, and COLLARS.
 Raglan and loose flowing sleeves are acceptable.

-STEAM Clothing 1 - FUNdamentals Continued
+Clothing 1 - FUNdamentals Continued